cobbler/cobbler/docs/user-guide.rst

 Snippets can also be overridden for specific profile names or system names.
 This is described on the Cobbler Wiki.

-Kickstart validation
+Autoinstall validation
 ====================

-To check for potential errors in kickstarts, prior to installation, use ``cobbler validateks``.
-This function will check all profile and system kickstarts for detectable errors.
-Since pykickstart is not future-Anaconda-version aware, there may be some false positives.
-It should be noted that ``cobbler validateks`` runs on the rendered kickstart output, not kickstart templates themselves.
+To check for potential errors in auto-installation files, prior to installation, use ``cobbler validate-autoinstalls``.
+This function will check all profile and system auto-installation files for detectable errors.
+Since ``pykickstart`` and related tools are not future-version aware in most cases, there may be some false positives.
+It should be noted that ``cobbler validate-autoinstalls`` runs on the rendered autoinstall output, not autoinstall templates themselves.

 Network Topics
 ##############